 If you want to manually set up your own OpenVPN server and Obfsproxy, there's a lot of work involved.
 Luckily, VPN providers who offer Obfsproxy can give you pre-configured OpenVPN config files to save you time.
-They'll obviously handle the server-side setup too.

 OpenVPN Over SSL

 Unlike the previous VPN obfuscation techniques, this one involves adding an SSL (Secure Socket Layer) layer of encryption to the OpenVPN data.
-True, OpenVPN already uses a type of SSL, but it has tweaks, so it's different.
+True, OpenVPN already uses a type of SSL encryption, but it has been tweaked, so it's different.
 And that is exactly why DPI (deep packet inspection) can easily reveal OpenVPN traffic.

 OpenVPN Over SSH